marcburri/ScrapeFOMC/README.md

 df2 = get_fomc_current(dirname, documentTypes)
 ```

+Notes:
-Note: The program uses the selenium package with geckodriver.
+- The program uses the selenium package with geckodriver.
 See here for more information: [https://github.com/mozilla/geckodriver](https://github.com/mozilla/geckodriver)
+- The full database is quite large (more than 5 GB)